-Willie Moore Jr. delivered an inspiring message encouraging youth to be grateful, own their story, and know that they are not a mistake.

-to youth in care.
-Along with the commemorative event, youth were able to engage in enriching workshops, a career fair, and entrepreneurial opportunities
+Willie Moore Jr. delivered an inspiring message encouraging youth to be grateful, own their story, and know that they are not a mistake. to engage in enriching workshops, a career fair, and entrepreneurial opportunities provide that additional knowledge and resources as they prepare for life beyond foster care.

-that provide

-additional

-knowledge and

-resources as

-they prepare

-for life beyond

-foster care.